Rail transport in Iceland: Kárahnjúkar TBM railway

-A diesel-operated TBM railway was in use from 2004-2008 in connection with the construction of the Kárahnjúkar hydro-electric power project.
+A diesel-operated TBM railway was in use from 2004 to 2008 in connection with the construction of the Kárahnjúkar hydro-electric power project.
 The hydropower project required a network of headrace tunnels from the reservoirs to the water turbines.
 The tunnel network totals 73 km with a diameter of 6 to 7.5 metres.
 Three tunnel boring machines were used to dig out the tunnels, each of which had an associated tunnel railway to transport workers, equipment, cement and spoil material.
 The maximum speed of the trains was 25 km/h.

 In 2004, two trains collided on the railway resulting in three workers sustaining injuries, which was Iceland's first train collision.
 Train collisions also occurred in 2005 with two injuries and 2006 with three injuries.

 The three train sets consisted of white coloured locomotive and wagons, built by Schöma of Germany.
 The lifespan of the railway was limited to the construction period of the project.
-Much of the equipment used was leased from Schoma Lokomotiven of Germany and was returned at the end of the project.
+Much of the equipment used was leased from Schöma Lokomotiven of Germany and was returned at the end of the project.
 One locomotive was gifted to the local municipality and stands outside on display by the Végarður campsite in Fljótsdalur.